 01 of 11

-A very fun and unique spiced rum cocktail, the pear naked sailor is a fantastic way to kick off a celebration of pears.
+A very fun and unique spiced rum cocktail, the pear spiced sailor is a fantastic way to kick off a celebration of pears.
 The key ingredient you'll need here is a pear puree and you'll love how it's put to use.

 The recipe requires that you make ginger nectar, which is almost as easy as making your own puree from Bosc pears.
 Add Sailor Jerry, lime juice, bitters, and a ginger ale float and you have one impressive beverage.

 02 of 11